-Substitute teaching is a great way for us to get to know you and for you to become familiar with our distinctive culture.
-Substitute teachers may be asked to teach any grade level at the school, for either a half or full day.
+Substitute Teacher: Substitutes may be asked to teach any grade level, for either half or full days.
+This is a great way for us to get to know you and for you to become familiar with our distinctive culture.

-The following positions are open for the 2017-2018 school year.
-Please note that, as needed, Upper School teachers may also be given one middle school class in their field.
+Please note: Upper School teachers may also be given one Middle School class in their field.

-The Wilberforce School seeks a Humane Letters teacher for the 2017-2018 school year.
-Humane Letters teachers must be comfortable in leading discussion-based classes.
-Students and teachers explore primary texts together in a two-hour block each day along with weekly writing assignments.
-View a complete reading list for each HL class our website here.
+Humane Letters 9-11 Teacher: Facilitates discussion-based classes.
+Students and teacher explore primary texts together in a daily two-hour block, coinciding with weekly writing assignments.
+Click here for a complete reading list for grades 9-11.

-The Wilberforce School seeks a Humane Letters 12 teacher for the 2017-2018 school year.
-HL 12 focuses on a close reading and discussion of texts in medieval and modern literature, philosophy, theology. and poetry.
-View a complete reading list for HL 12 on our website here.
+Humane Letters 12 Teacher: H12 focuses on a close reading and discussion of texts in medieval and modern literature, philosophy, theology, and poetry.
+Click here for a complete grade 12 reading list.

-The Wilberforce School seeks a Lower School Aide maternity leave substitute for August - November 2017.
+Lower School Aide (Substitute): Temporary position, from August - November of 2017.
 Applicants should have interest and experience working with early elementary students.
-Click here for a job description.
+Click here for a detailed job description.

 Wilberforce is in compliance with federal, state, and local law in its belief and practice that each individual is entitled to equal employment opportunity.
 Accordingly, the school conducts its employment practices without regard to race, color, gender, ancestry, national origin, physical disability, mental disability, age, or any other characteristic protected under federal, state, or local discrimination laws.
 The school’s equal employment opportunity practices extend to recruitment, hiring, selection, compensation, transfer, promotion, training, discipline, and all other terms, conditions, and privileges of employment.
 All employees are responsible for complying with the School’s equal employment opportunity policy.
 The school reserves the right to use religion as a bona fide occupational hiring criterion, due to the mission and nature of our school as a faith-based institution, and in full compliance with all laws.
 The school reserves the right established by New Jersey law to follow the tenets of its religion in establishing employment criteria.